weizman/temp-website/_posts/2020-02-02-client-side-future.md

 If you like technology and information security, **you might find this angle interesting** to think about, regardless of your stance.

-Even if I'm way off about the former argument, and the problem of composable software is completely addressable from the server end - **what if there wasn't a server to help in the first place?**
+Even if I'm way off about the former argument, and the problem of composable software is completely addressable from the server end (which it isn't) - **what if there wasn't a server to help in the first place?**

+Many would claim there is a decentralized revolution in action, making this argument worth of examination at least.

-In the Web3 space, that's **kind of the case**.
+In the Web3 space for example, that's **kind of the case**.

-Instead of web apps you have dapps (decentralized apps) which are normal web applications on the client side, but they connect to something slightly different from a traditional server (a common example would be the Ethereum network), and those dapps can practically operate without a traditional server to begin with.
+Instead of web apps you have [dapps](https://www.techtarget.com/iotagenda/definition/blockchain-dApp) (decentralized apps) which are normal web applications on the client side, but they connect to something slightly different from a traditional server (a common example would be the [Ethereum](https://ethereum.org/) network), and those dapps can practically operate without a traditional server to begin with.

 While somewhat unrealistic on one hand, a big portion of the Web3 industry actually expects dapps to not incorporate a server that stores/processes